MusahMusah/laravel-multipayment-gateways/README.md

 It also provides a way to handle webhooks from the payment gateways.

 ## Documentation
-A comprehensive documentation is available to help you get started with the package <a href="https://laravel-multipayment-gateways.vercel.app/" target="_blank">here</a>.
+A comprehensive documentation is available to help you get started with the package [here](https://laravel-multipayment-gateways.vercel.app/)

 ## Testing